 An attempt to explain AI: How does artificial intelligence work and how is it trained? – Image: Xpert.Digital

-How artificial intelligence (AI) works can be divided into several clearly defined steps.
-Each of these steps is critical to the end result that AI delivers.
-The process begins with data entry and ends with model prediction and possible feedback or further training rounds.
-These phases describe the process that almost all AI models go through, regardless of whether they are simple sets of rules or highly complex neural networks.
+The functioning of artificial intelligence (AI) can be divided into several clearly defined steps.
+Each of these steps is crucial for the final result delivered by the AI.
+The process begins with data input and ends with model prediction and any feedback or further training rounds.
+These phases describe the process that almost all AI models go through, regardless of whether they are simple rule sets or highly complex neural networks.

 More about it here: